Home / Special Initiatives / Mentorship for Diversity and Inclusion

 Mentorship Initiative for Diversity and Inclusion (MIDI)

-MIDI is a structured sponsorship and mentorship initiative designed to meet the needs and experiences of residents with diverse backgrounds, including individuals who are underrepresented in medicine and those who are socially, economically, or educationally disadvantaged.
+MIDI is a structured sponsorship and mentorship initiative designed to meet the needs and experiences of trainees with diverse backgrounds, including individuals who are underrepresented in medicine and those who are socially, economically, or educationally disadvantaged

 Our aim is to promote a collaborative model of mentorship that provides culturally-informed education, interactive training and social support jointly to mentors and mentees.
-We want to provide a safe space for faculty and residents to understand and discuss issues relevant to diversity.
-Our goal is to help faculty and trainees gain experience in cultural humility and prepare participants to address challenging professional situations and conversations.
+We want to provide a safe space for faculty and trainees to understand and discuss issues relevant to diversity.
+We help faculty and trainees gain experience in cultural humility and prepare participants to address challenging professional situations and conversations.

 For our purposes, we will define diversity as related but not limited to age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, ethnicity, and gender.
-We welcome faculty and residents of all identities and lived experiences.
+We welcome faculty, residents, and fellows of all identities and lived experiences.

 - Illuminate the role of culture in the mentor-mentee relationship